tijnjh/tsuite/README.md

 > **noun**
 > _a number of things forming a series or set._

-A collection of useful utility functions, All fully typed
+A collection of useful utility functions, All fully typed and documented

 [![npm version](https://img.shields.io/npm/v/tsuite.svg)](https://npmjs.com/package/tsuite)